cea-wismar/SES_Tbx_Matlab/README.md

 Information on the SES and this toolbox is available on the website:
 https://www.cea-wismar.de/tbx/SES_Tbx/sesToolboxMain.html
+In the file Tutorial.pdf an introduction to the SES is given.

 The software is a Matlab Toolbox and also available as Matlab App.
 The current version is tested with Matlab R2018a and Matlab R2020a.
 It cannot be executed with Matlab R2020b.